JohnW44/Python_Project/aa19-python-group-project/APIDOCS.md

  ### Users should be able to view all albums created by users

-Returns all the albums created by the current user.
+Returns all the albums created by the user.

 * Require Authentication: true
 * Request